Saradhk/Learning-Biomechanics-Coding/Gait_Analysis_Project/README.md

 To reproduce the results, please download the original data from the link above.

 ## 🛠 Future Roadmap.
+[X] Signal Filtering: Implement a 4th-order zero-phase Butterworth low-pass filter to handle skin-marker artifacts.

-[ ] Spatio-temporal parameters: Add calculation for Cadence and Stride Length.
+[X] Spatio-temporal parameters: Add calculation for Cadence and Stride Length.